-Four Problems of Being an Only Daughter
+Four Problems of Being an Only Child

-The Challenges an Only Daughter Has To Face
+The Challenges Only Children Face

 1. Difficulty Relating To Others

 Only children don’t have brothers or sisters to share free time with.
 People often think that the attention they receive at home, and their habit of focusing on their own needs, can create difficulties when it comes to empathizing with other children.

 The best example is when they go to school for the first time and find themselves in an environment where everyone gets equal attention.
 Their initial reaction is often rejection.

 However, this is still a controversial topic because although many studies confirm the theory, others seem to contradict it.
 Whether the data supports or contradicts this theory depends on the sample being studied, as this work carried out by researchers at the Pontifical University of Comillas, Madrid, points out.
 More research on this topic is needed.

 Problems are part of life.
 However, psychologists believe that we develop our conflict resolution skills during childhood.

 With no siblings to fight with, and parents who always deal with their problems, only children may grow up with difficulties handling challenges and conflicts.